Court Approval for Consent Orders in NSW.

 Paragraphs setting out assets and liabilities of the Plaintiff and any person with whom he or she is cohabiting: Evidence relating the the plaintiff's financial position and heath is the primary concern because an a court order will only be made if the plaintiff was left with inadequate provision for his or her maintenance, education and welfare in life.

-If approval of a release is sought, identify affidavits setting out matters to be considered by the Court in determining application for approval (see s 95(4) Succession Act, 2006): The court may be asked to make an order that the plaintiff is prohibited from ever returning to seek further provision at a later date.
+If approval of a release is sought, identify affidavits setting out matters to be considered by the Court in determining application for approval preventing further applications to be made.
+The court may be asked to make an order that the plaintiff is prohibited from ever returning to seek further provision at a later date.

 Has the Notice of Eligible Persons been served: All persons who are elegible to claim must be notified of the proceedings to enable them to make a claim if they can demonstrate financial need.
 The court will not make an order until all eligible persons have been notified.